 The continued uncertainty of the COVID-19 pandemic provides some interesting challenges to planning for races into the first half of 2021.
-We certainly don’t pretend to have all of the answers as to what COVID will mean to the the 2021 Missoula Marathon; but, in order to be as transparent as possible, we wanted to let you know what actions we’ve taken to date and what steps might be considering over the coming months.
+We certainly don’t pretend to have all of the answers as to what COVID will mean to the the 2021 Missoula Marathon; but, in order to be as transparent as possible, we wanted to let you know what actions we have taken to date and what steps we might be considering over the coming months.

 - We will monitor conditions throughout the winter and early spring and intend to determine the status of the live, in-person race no later than Wednesday, March 31, 2021.

 - Our “early bird” registration fees will remain unchanged from 2019 and 2020, and will stay in place until March 31, 2021.

 - To allow for flexibility in race operations, we have reduced our race caps for 2021

 - 5K – 1,000 (from 1,500)

 - Marathon – 1,100 (from 1,300)

 - Should conditions improve, we will consider moving race caps upwards.